ivanradic90/-Mid-Bootcamp-Project/README.md

 # -Mid-Bootcamp-Project
-Classification model (logistic regression &amp; KNN) to predict on acceptance of credit cards offers
+Classification model (logistic regression &amp; KNN) to predict if future customers are likely to accept or to reject offer.

 Ironhack - Mid-Bootcamp Project
 Business Background